Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 And monologues on television don't cut it.

-You gotta have pictures on TV.
+You've got to have pictures on TV.

 Radio, you can provide the pictures via the host's talent and the audience's imagination.

-TV requires the audience requires that you show them something.
+TV requires, the audience requires that you show them something.

-It just People are actually inundated with this question today, so I felt that I owed them an answer.
+People are actually inundated with this question today, so I felt that I owed them an answer.

 And so they got back yesterday.

-Whoa, whoa, wait a minute.
+Whoa, whoa, no, wait a minute.

 I'll bet they did.